dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 kubectl delete namespace dash0-system
 ```

-If you choose to not remove the namespace, you might consider removing the secret with the Dash0 authorization token:
+If you choose to not remove the namespace, you might want to consider removing the secret with the Dash0 authorization
+token (if such a secret has been created):

 ```console
 kubectl delete secret --namespace dash0-system dash0-authorization-secret